-3 Shares
+3. Shares

-The Share Classes presently available for each Fund within the Company are set out in the details of each Fund in Appendix A. Further Share Classes for the Company may be made available in due course, as the ACD may decide.
+The Share Classes presently available for each Fund within the Company are set out in the details of each Fund in Appendix 1.
+Further Share Classes for the Company may be made available in due course, as the ACD may decide.
 As none of the Funds currently offer a gross Share Class, we do not differentiate between 'net' and 'gross' Shares within the Share Class description.
 If and when a gross Share Class is launched, we will amend the Share Class description accordingly.
 Until this time, all Share Classes quoted within this Prospectus relate to 'net' Shares.

-The minimum initial investment for each Fund is set out in Appendix A. These limits may be waived at the discretion of the ACD.
+The minimum initial investment for each Fund is set out in Appendix 1.
+These limits may be waived at the discretion of the ACD.

-The Company can issue Income or Accumulation Shares however currently, Accumulation Shares are only available within the CFP SDL Free Spirit Fund.
-The different Share Classes available are detailed in Appendix A. Income Shares are entitled to receive distributions of income periodically.
+The Company can issue Income or Accumulation Shares however currently only Income Shares are issued.
+The different Share Classes available are detailed in Appendix 1.
+Income Shares are entitled to receive distributions of income periodically.
 Accumulation Shares have their distributions retained and accumulated for the benefit of Shareholders and this is reflected in the price of such Shares.